- Online

 - a computer, laptop or tablet under five years old using Windows or macOS with access to a video camera and microphone

-- the latest version of a web browser (or previous major version release) a reliable internet connection.
+- the latest version of a web browser (or previous major version release)

 Course format

-We have designed a diverse range of learning activities including workshop sessions, coaching labs, demonstrations, live feedback sessions group discussions, mini-lectures, skills practice, case studies, readings, group coaching, mentoring and online discussion and learning between participants and course instructors.
+We have designed a diverse range of learning activities including workshop sessions, coaching labs, demonstrations, live feedback sessions, group discussions, mini-lectures, skills practice, case studies, readings, group coaching, mentoring and online discussion and learning between participants and course instructors.
 We invite you to dive into the learning zone, develop a reflective practice, and stretch your range, as a coach and as a leader.
 Our 100% online delivery offers a flexible, supportive and interactive learning model.

 Pre-Course Orientations.
 In the week prior to the start of each course, you will receive access to the course materials via Canvas and be provided instruction on how to best prepare and get going in your upcoming course.
 If you're new to using Canvas or Zoom, we recommend setting aside time to get familiar with both platforms before the course begins.